Chicco: Products and research

-Chicco is present in over 120 countries, with more than 150 shops in Italy and another 160 throughout the world.

-Chicco has a range of products, including maternity items for pregnancy and breastfeeding, first baby foods, hygiene and protection, out-and-about and travelling, relaxation and sleep, play, clothes, and booties and shoes.
+Chicco operated in over 120 countries with more than 150 stores in Italy and around 160 internationally.
+Its product range includes maternity items for pregnancy and breastfeeding, early baby food solutions, hygiene and protection products, travel gear, sleep aids, toys, clothing, and footwear.

-The company's research and development area is the responsibility of the Baby Research Center dedicated to children aged 0 to 3 and all their psycho-physical, emotional and social needs.
-The centre makes use of information from the medical-scientific world, and continuous interaction with parents.
+Research and development is led by the Baby Research Center, dedicated to the psycho-physical. emotions and social needs of children aged 0 to 3.
+The centre collaborates with medical-scientific experts and maintains close contact with parents.
+Chicco has also released its "Baby Moments" product line formulated without Polyphenoxyethanol.

-Chicco has come up with Baby Moments Range of products with 0% Polyphenoxyethanol.

 Social commitment

-Chicco's partnership with Ai.
-Bi.
-Associazione Amici dei Bambini dates back a number of years, to 2003.

-In 2010, the Chicco di Felicità was born.
-Profits from sales of this charity go towards supporting the "Chicco di Felicità per bimbi speciali" project, promoting the adoption of children with special needs.
+Chicco has partnered with Ai.Bi.
+Associazione Amici dei Bambini since 2003.
+In 2010, the "Chicco di Felicità" charity initiative was launched, with proceeds supporting the "Chicco di Felicità per bimbi speciali" project, which promotes the adoption of children with special needs.